we-make-websites/wmw-coding-guidelines/accessibility/README.md

   * For example, linking a checkbox input with a label using `id`/`for` allows the user to click on the label to toggle the checkbox
   * This helps make the input easier to trigger with a mouse, and also makes it possible to style custom inputs (for example custom checkboxes) by applying styles to the `<label>` element
 * When writing components that use the `id` attribute - ensure that the `id` will always be unique
-  * Avoid hard coding an id for an element unless you know it will only be used once
+  * Avoid hard coding an `id` for an element unless you know it will only be used once
   * This is particularly important when the component is designed to be re-used, for example a swatch or a line item component
-  * Unique ids can be generated using passed in data, and additionally namespaces if needed
+  * Unique IDs can be generated using passed in data, and additionally namespaces if needed
-  * For section type Canvas components - you could also pass the Shopify `section.id` as a prop and use that in your element id
+  * For section type Canvas components - you could also pass the Shopify `section.id` as a prop and use that in your element `id`

-Example of a dynamic id based on unique prop data:
+Example of a dynamic `id` based on unique prop data:
 ```vue
 <template>
   <div class="quantity-selector">